curityio/nginx-lua-oauth-proxy-plugin/README.md

 ## Components

-The plugin can be used standalone, or in conjunction with the [Phantom Tokem Plugin](https://curity.io/resources/learn/phantom-token-pattern/):
+The plugin can be used standalone, or in conjunction with the [Phantom Token Plugin](https://curity.io/resources/learn/phantom-token-pattern/):

 ![API Flow](/images/api-flow.png)

 See also the following resources:

-- The [Example SPA](https://github.com/curityio/web-oauth-via-bff), which acts as a client to the plugin.
+- The [Example SPA](https://github.com/curityio/web-oauth-via-bff), which acts as a client to this plugin.
 - The [OAuth Agent API](https://github.com/curityio/bff-node-express), which issues the secure cookies for the SPA.

 ## Configuration

-The plugin is configured with properties in the following manner:
+The plugin is configured with properties in the following manner and currently uses AES-CBC encryption:

 ```yaml
 plugins: